How does DeltaScan work?

 Training is necessary before using DeltaScan.
 However, with just a minimal amount of practice, it becomes easy to use DeltaScan on patients.
 Within a few minutes (including application and removal of the DeltaScan Patch), you will have a clear outcome of the probability of delirium.

 Please click below to watch a video on how to use DeltaScan.

 How often do I have to use DeltaScan?

-What happens with the data after the measurement with DeltaScan?
+What happens to the data after the DeltaScan measurement?

 Which accessories come with DeltaScan?

 DeltaScan comes mounted on a high-quality roll stand.
 In addition to the DeltaScan Monitor, we supply DeltaScan Patches, which are applied to the patient’s head.
 These patches are for single use.